f5xc/waap/README.md

 2.20)	Keep the rest as default and click “Save and Exit” at the end of the page<br>
 ![image](images/023tlsaveandexit.png)<br>

 2.21)	System provisioned the load balancer with a valid custom wildcard SSL certificate.
-Inform Lab assistant to provision your CNAME and virtual host DNS info separately <b>BEFORE</b> proceeding to browse your domain e.g., steve.ntt.hybridcloud.ml<br>
+Inform Lab assistant to provision your CNAME and virtual host DNS info separately <b>BEFORE</b> proceeding to browse your domain e.g., steve-juiceshop.hybridcloud.ml<br>
 ![image](images/A009wildcardssl.png)<br>

-2.22)	Application has been on boarded and can be browsed using the domain name with http to https redirection capable e.g., steve.ntt.hybridcloud.ml<br>
+2.22)	Application has been on boarded and can be browsed using the domain name with http to https redirection capable e.g., steve-juiceshop.hybridcloud.ml<br>
 ![image](images/024browsedomain.png)<br>
 <br>
 <h4>Section 3:  Enable WAAP</h4>